ericgitonga/utilities/fbvideodata/README.md

 4. **Export Data**: Creates your export file
    - For CSV exports, you'll be asked if you want to open the containing folder
    - For Google Sheets, you'll see a dialog with a link to the sheet
+   - All metrics (including watch time, reach, and audience breakdown) are automatically included in the exports

 ### Log Tab